 You will also see a sub-menu with the heading “Email Template”.
 In here, you will find a few templates to get you started.
 You can create as many new ones as you like!

 SO, ARE YOU READY TO GET STARTED WITH CONVERTKIT?

-So now that you have been walked through all the amazing things ConvertKit has to offer, are you ready to get started with your own e-mail marketing??
-If so, I have good news for you!
-Right now you can try ConvertKit FOR FREE!
+So now that you have been walked through all the amazing things ConvertKit has to offer, are you ready to get started with building your own email list??
+If you are, you can try ConvertKit FOR FREE!
 Get a free trial to see how you like it before making any commitments!